 In the following three scenarios, we take a look at how the suite can be put into action.

-A product manager’s priority is to understand their clients’ activities and behaviours in order to make the next best product recommendation.
-Having the ability to analyse client history behaviour and preferences enables better insight and ability to cross sell new products, and have a better chance of determining the right moment to propose a new product or offering.
+A product manager’s priority is to understand their clients’ activities and behaviors in order to make the next best product recommendation.
+Having the ability to analyse client history behavior and preferences enables better insight and ability to cross sell new products, and have a better chance of determining the right moment to propose a new product or offering.